avnet-iotconnect/avnet-iotc-mtb-xensiv-example/DEVELOPER_LOCAL_SETUP.md

   of this repo - refer to [deps/TARGET_CYSBSYSKIT-DEV-01.mtb](deps/TARGET_CYSBSYSKIT-DEV-01.mtb)
   - Click the *Update* button at the bottom of the screen.
   - You may see an error *ERROR:"make eclipse" failed*, but the error does not seem to cause any issues.
-- Note that you can use Git with the SDK created in [mtb_shared/avnet-iotc-mtb-sdk/label](mtb_shared/avnet-iotc-mtb-sdk/label) in the same way you would your application clone, with the exception that the remote normally called "origin" will be named "cypress".
-You can ignore the fact that the repo will be created under the directory named after the label or branch the [deps/avnet-iotc-mtb-sdk.mtb](deps/avnet-iotc-mtb-sdk.mtb) is pointing to and simply checkout your desired version.
+- Note that you can use Git with the SDK created in `mtb_shared/avnet-iotc-mtb-sdk/label` in the same way you would your application clone, with the exception that the remote normally called "origin" will be named "cypress".
+You can ignore the fact that the repo will be created under the directory named after the label or branch that is defined in the [deps/avnet-iotc-mtb-sdk.mtb](deps/avnet-iotc-mtb-sdk.mtb) is pointing to, and simply checkout your desired version.
 - Additionally, if you change the branch or label of the SDK at [deps/avnet-iotc-mtb-sdk.mtb](deps/avnet-iotc-mtb-sdk.mtb) with Library Manager a new directory will be created with the contents of that remote branch, so keep this in mind if any local SDK changes exist before making this change.
 - **IMPORTANT:** Note that if you need to run the Library Manager or "make getlibs" after modifying the contents of theSDK, at the time of creating this guide, the process will **overwrite any changes** in the SDK directory.
 To ensure that you do not lose any changes, make a copy of the changes or commit them before doing either of these steps.

 ## Local Manifest Setup